Causal Nature and Dynamics of Trapping Horizons in Black Hole Collapse: Black Hole Horizons

 The next trial returned to $\gamma = 5/3$ but abandoned constant density for the initial model, using instead a model in hydrostatic equilibrium, near to the radial instability limit, which was then made unstable to collapse by decreasing $K$.
 We again retained $21 M_\odot$ as the mass, for uniformity with the May \& White value.
 Results are shown in Figure \ref{vh_53_tov}.

 Here, the pair of horizons are born at a much smaller value of $\mu$, because of the density being much higher in the central regions than further out, and there is never any uniform density region.
 In this case, the ingoing horizon is always spacelike (the reverse situation to the Oppenheimer-Snyder case).
-The other main features have been seen in all of the polytropic simulations which we have investigated here (horizons born as a pair, separating initially with infinite velocity and then slowing down; outgoing horizon being always spacelike but becoming asymptotically null as it reaches the stellar surface; ingoing horizon always being spacelike at the end and tending to infinite velocity as $\mu \to 0$).
+The other main features have been seen in all of the polytropic simulations which we have investigated here (horizons born as a pair, separating initially with infinite velocity and then slowing down; outgoing horizon being always spacelike but becoming asymptotically null as it reaches the stellar surface; ingoing horizon always being spacelike at the end and tending to infinite velocity close to $\mu=0$).

-Figure \ref{R2e_mu} shows $8\pi R^2 e$ (evaluated at the horizon location) plotted as a function of $\mu$ for each of the simulations.
+Figure \ref{R2e_mu} shows $8\pi R^2 e$ (evaluated at the horizon location) plotted as a function of $\mu$ for each of the polytropic simulations.
 This is the key quantity appearing in the denominator of Eq.(\ref{v_H3}).
-The circles mark the join between the results for the ingoing and outgoing horizons, coming where $8\pi R^2 e = 1$ as mentioned earlier.
+The circles mark the join between the results for the ingoing and outgoing horizons, at the point where they form (with $8\pi R^2 e = 1$ as mentioned earlier).
 Note the long horizontal section at the Oppenheimer-Snyder value of $8\pi R^2 e = 3$ for the $\gamma = 4/3$ case starting from constant density, while this value is only barely reached for the corresponding $\gamma = 5/3$ case.
 For the run starting from hydrostatic equilibrium, $8\pi R^2 e$ at the horizon peaks at a value less than $3$.
+In the two runs starting with a homogeneous profile, the horizon is forming closer to the surface of the star and the ingoing horizon is able to become timelike, eventually reaching the homogeneous condition $8\pi R^2 e = 3$, whereas in the run starting from hydrostatic equilibrium the horizon forms much closer to the centre and the ingoing horizon remains always spacelike.
 In all of the cases, there is eventually a rapid fall towards $1$ as the horizon enters the region of increasing density leading up to the cusp.
-It is striking that the ``final'' conditions ($\alpha=1$, $|v_H| \to \infty$, $e=1/2A_H$) are the same as those at the stage of horizon formation in each of these rather different cases.